-1.7 Effects of temperature on animals

-1.7.1 Temperature and reproduction

-The temperature is also required for maturation of gonads, gametogenesis and liberation of gametes; this temperature varies from species to species.
-It determines the breeding season of most of animals and plants.
+1.7 Effects of temperature on animals 1.7.1 Temperature and reproduction the breeding season of most of animals and plants.
 Some species can breed throughout the year, while some animals need a specific session (summer or winter).
 The fecundity in animals is also affected by temperature; it can be defined as animal's reproductive capacity or total number of young ones given birth during the life time of the animal.